CBN FROM OILWELL CANNABIS DISPENSARY OF HOUSTON, TEXAS!

 Like other cannabinoids, CBN may possess powerful neuroprotective properties.
 In animal studies, CBN was effective in delaying the onset of ALS, suggesting that it may be useful in combating the effects of neurodegenerative conditions like Alzheimer’s and Parkinson’s.
 More human studies need to be conducted with a range of neurodegenerative diseases, however.

-Marijuana and its cannabinoids have long been used to treat inappetence in cancer patients and may be useful for treating eating disorders like binge eating, bulimia, and anorexic.
+Certain Cannabinoids, especially popularly associated forms of it, have long been used to treat inappetence in cancer patients and may be useful for treating eating disorders like binge eating, bulimia, and anorexic.
 In animal studies, CBN was shown to increase appetites and may be beneficial in stimulating the appetite in people with eating disorders or cancer patients suffering from cachexia and inappetence.

-The results of these studies may mean that CBN can be used as an alternative to the psychotropic THC-based marijuana options.
+The results of these studies may mean that CBN can be used as an alternative to the psychotropic THC-based options.
 This would be purely medicinal use and avoids any unpleasant side effects associated with the high of THC.

 In addition, as a class, cannabinoids act on inflammation in a different way than nonsteroidal anti-inflammatory drugs (NSAIDs) and eliminate the adverse effects associated with NSAIDs.
 Though more research is needed, these results are promising for treating diseases with acute and chronic inflammation and pain, such as fibrosis, a condition characterized by the growth of fibrous connective tissue that can cause joint and muscle pain.
 CBN may also be helpful for treating the symptoms of fibromyalgia, a condition marked by debilitating, widespread nerve pain.